 Consumers are already familiar with voice-response phone menus and automated website chat bots that can answer questions or make connections with varying degrees of success, but healthcare may be in store for a much more robust AI experience, if Amazon CEO Jeff Bezos successfully shepherds Alexa to the bigtime.

 Amazon’s take on AI is based on its Echo devices, which can help to create a smart home environment by using voice recognition to activate its omnipresent Alexa personal assistant.
-In a talk at the Vanity Fair New Establishment Summit last week, Bezos hinted that Amazon may be eyeing the healthcare industry in the near future.
+In a talk at the Vanity Fair New Establishment Summit, Bezos hinted that Amazon may be eyeing the healthcare industry in the near future.

 “I think healthcare is going to be one of those industries that is elevated and made better by machine learning and artificial intelligence,” he said, according to an article on GeekWire.
 “And I actually think Echo and Alexa do have a role to play in that.”